Wikimedia UK: History

 During its efforts to establish a full-time staff, Wikimedia UK was assisted by several groups and individuals such as the president of Wikimedia Deutschland and prospect-us, a recruitment agency specialising in non-profits, who helped vet candidates for the position of CEO.
 After introducing the final three CEO candidates to the community at a London 'wikimeet' in September, WMUK announced on the 26th of that month that it had chosen Jon Davies, former CEO of Families Need Fathers, for the position.

-Wikimedia UK opened its former office on the 4th floor of Development House, in central London on 14 November 2011.
+Wikimedia UK opened a permanent office on the 4th floor of Development House, in central London on 14 November 2011.

 In a renewed effort to gain official recognition of charitable status, the board of WMUK had called an EGM to approve amended Objects and related charitable clauses in its Memorandum and Articles of Association pursuant to the advice of their legal team and the Charity Commission.
 At the meeting, the proposed amendment was passed by a vote of 49 to none.
 The Commission registered the company as a charity in November 2011, thereby allowing it to claim the Gift Aid tax incentive from HMRC on its donations from UK taxpayers.
 In its ruling, the Commission said that WMUK provided a "public resource" by supporting public access to information through Wikipedia.
 As it did not serve the charitable purposes specifically outlined in the 2006 Charities Act, the ruling referred to a provision of the act allowing for considerations based on case law.
 Jonathan Burchfield, a partner from the law firm that represented WMUK in its application, stated that the ruling was unprecedented in charity law.
 During the proceedings, the group had to prove to the Commission that there were tight controls over Wikipedia content to prevent abuse.
 Following the ruling, Wikimedia UK stated it would have a fundraising effort aimed at raising a million pounds to support Foundation projects.
 The chapter opened its new offices in central London on 14 November, changing its registered address from its previous location in Nottingham.

 At its 2012 annual conference on 12 May, public relations experts gave a presentation on their efforts to collaborate with Wikimedia.
 Board member Steve Virgin described these efforts to work with the PR industry as "a positive first step" in establishing best practices to address concerns about the industry's work and conflict of interest editing on Wikipedia.
 In response to the controversy surrounding Gibraltarpedia, the Wikimedia Foundation announced that it was taking control of UK-based donations to the organisation and was appointing an independent investigator to inquire into WMUK's governance standards and processes.
 The review of WMUK's governance, jointly commissioned by the Wikimedia Foundation and WMUK in October 2012, was carried out by Compass Partnership.
 The report, released on 7 February 2013, found that the charity's reputation was damaged, and that trustees' conflicts of interest were poorly managed.